IBM/universal-connectors/filter-plugin/logstash-filter-neptune-aws-guardium/README.md

      - Client HostName : Not available with Audit logs
      - The Neptune audit log doesn’t include error logs, so in Guardium we will not be able to show this in the in SQL_ERROR & LOGIN_FAILED report.In cases of invalid queries, an error mes***REMOVED***ge will appear in the Guardium logs instead of records.

+## 6. Configuring the AWS Neptune Guardium Logstash filters in Guardium Insights

+To configure this plug-in for Guardium Insights, follow [this guide.](https://github.com/IBM/univer***REMOVED***l-connectors/blob/main/docs/UC_Configuration_GI.md)

+In the input configuration section, refer to the CloudWatch_logs section.